Murray Downs Homestead: Heritage listing

 As at 12 February 2001, the Homestead and its surrounding precinct had historical significance as a record of rural life and industry and their evolution over the last 160 years.
 The aesthetic significance of the precinct is limited.
 While the main buildings and surrounds are fine examples of their times, they are not exceptional or innovative or rare.
 The Murray Downs homestead and surrounds are highly valued by the local Community.
 The Wakool Council has listed the item in its LEP and DCP as an "historic precinct".
 The homestead is open to the public for inspection and it is apparent that it is highly valued by the local community and travelers to the region.

-The precinct is representative of aristocratic pastoral practices of the 19th century and as such is a fine example of its type.
+The precinct is representative of aristocratic pastoral practices of the 19th century and as such is an example of its type.
 In the region it represents an endangered aspect of our cultural environment.

 Murray Downs Homestead was listed on the New South Wales State Heritage Register on 17 November 2000 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The subject building and surrounds show evidence of historic significance in that they display a record of a particular era in the Murray Valley region and the rise and decline of the agricultural industry.
 The story of agriculture in Australia in general and on the Murray Downs estate in particular is evidenced here in the buildings and remnants of the wider property.
 The homestead precinct is a record of the lifestyle of the farming families and their approach to agriculture during the century and the first half of this century.